Stock of the Day

 Here are some ways that investors could benefit from investing in VMware, Inc.:

-• The company has a strategic alliance with Amazon Web Services, enhancing its credibility and reach in the cloud services sector, which is a rapidly growing market.
+• The company has a strategic alliance with Amazon Web Services, enhancing its credibility and reach in the cloud services market, potentially leading to increased revenue and market share.

 VMware Bear Case